ably/engineering/sdk/pull-requests.md

 - all CI checks successful
 - contents is up-to-date with the target branch

 However, those in our GitHub org who have `Admin` permissions over any given repository can use that privilege to merge pull requests even if not all the rules defined have been satisfied.
-While it is recognised that there are, sometimes, pragmattic reasons for doing this - it should be avoided.
+While it is recognised that there are, sometimes, pragmatic reasons for doing this - it should be avoided.
 If, however, as a last resort this override is used then the person landing the contravening pull request **must** write a comment on the pull request explaining their reasons.

 ## Merge vs Rebase